darinz/DL/02_Neural_Network/03_activation_functions.md

 > **Try it yourself!**
 > Experiment with different values of $`\alpha`$ to see how it affects learning and gradient flow.

+> **Annotation:** Leaky ReLU is a simple but effective tweak to standard ReLU, especially for deep or sparse networks.

 #### Implementation

 ```python